How quickly are solar panels improving?

 Multi-layered panels like the perovskite-silicon tandem panel have the potential to raise the bar for solar efficiency, but they’re still mired in development and are facing significant stability issues.

-And Chinese solar manufacturer LONGi achieved 33.9% efficiency with a single perovskite-silicon cell in 2023.
+And also in June 2024, Chinese solar manufacturer LONGi announced that it'd achieved 34.6% efficiency with a single perovskite-silicon cell.

 However, it’ll be many years – or decades, even – before these panels are widely available for domestic properties, and even longer until they’re affordable.